How effective are face coverings in reducing transmission of COVID-19?: Size distribution of fine respiratory aerosol particles involved in airborne transmission

+These RT-PCR studies primarily involved testing naso- and oropharyngeal samples, which are presumably diluted by saliva and other fluids.
+Fluids from the lower respiratory tract may be more concentrated with virus, especially when viral replication occurs there in advanced stages of the disease.
+Viral loads larger than \SIrange{e8}{e10}{\per\milli\litre} may therefore be relevant to airborne transmission We will find that factoring in viral load changes mask effectiveness in a sharp step function, and so any \emph{variation} in viral load through the respiratory tract is less important than where it is most concentrated.
+As data on viral concentration in the lower respiratory tract is lacking, we can only discuss this possibility without factoring in the difference quantitatively.

-The probability that an aerosol contains at least one virus depends on its volume and the viral load.
-By combining this information we can estimate the fraction of particles at any specific size that contains the virus, and thus the variation in the relative number of particles that contain the virus across the size distribution (details of calculation in SM).
-In \Figref{fig:bioaerosol-distribution}(b-c) we show the resulting distributions produced in speech and coughing.
-For the moderately large viral load of \SI{e8}{\per\milli\litre} the majority of viral aerosols extend into the micron regime $\gtrsim \textrm{\SI{1}{\um}}$.
-Only for extremely large viral loads of \SI{e10}{\per\milli\litre} do the submicron droplets begin to contain significant numbers of virus.
-Thus submicron droplets should be unimportant vectors in the majority of people infected with SARS-CoV-2.
+The probability that an aerosol \joshspeaks{particle} contains at least one virus depends on its volume and the viral load.
+By combining this information we can estimate the fraction of particles at any specific size that contains the virus, and thus the variation in the relative number of particles that contain the virus across the size distribution.